chrisjbreisch/Trs80.Level1Basic/README.md

 - The `CHR$(n)` function.
 It takes an ASCII value and returns the corresponding character.
 When I was playing around, I needed to print a double quote (").
 There's no way to do that in Level I BASIC.
 `CHR$(n)` is part of Level II BASIC, so I'm just getting a head start on the Level II interpreter. :)
-- You'll notice all the samples are in UPPER case.
-I do allow mixed-case code, but everything is case-insentive.
-Forcing UPPER case wouldn't have been too hard, but would have little benefit, and might have screwed up the `LOAD`, `SAVE`, and `MERGE` commands if you're working on a case-sensitive file system.
+- When you type, your text is converted to UPPER case automatically, except if it's between quotes (").
+In this instance, both the UPPER case and the original are stored, but only the original is displayed.
+The primary purpose of this is so that `LOAD`, `MERGE`, and `SAVE` will work on case-sensitive file systems.
+It's not a perfect solution, and adding this feature has doubtlessly introduced some new bugs.
 - Level I BASIC had exactly 29 variables.
 Variables could only be 1 letter long (A-Z).
 There were two string variables (A$, B$), and one array(A()).
 I've expanded on that __slightly__.
 I still only allow 1 letter variables, but all of them can also be strings or arrays.
 So `10 C$="Chris"` is legal.
 So is